-There recently had been increased seismic activity.
-Volcano Observatory scientists were analyzing implications and Leilani Estates residents were anxious.
+USGS Volcano Observatory scientists were analyzing implications of recently increased seismic activity and Leilani Estates residents were anxious.

-Over several days, road cracks continued to appear and become fissures that filled and overflowed with slowly moving lava.
+Over several days road cracks, that continued to appear, became fissures that filled and overflowed with slowly moving lava.

 Lava, even flowing slowly from a crack in the ground, inspires awe as well as anguish.
-In the following weeks, that was the experience of lower Puna residents.
+In the following months, that was the defining experience of most lower Puna residents.
 People around the world watched on video news as houses, forest and roads were taken permanently into a newly formed landscape created by Kilauea Volcano, home of Pele.

 Pele is a Polynesian deity.
 Kilauea became her present home as part of her journey across the Pacific.
 Any volcano deserves respect for the primal reality of its nature: to create while destroying.
-Sometimes respect for a profound natural phenomenon may gravitate toward reverence.
+Sometimes respect for a profound phenomenon of nature may gravitate toward reverence.